SainsburysTests/sainsburys-7/readme.md

 # Readme file for Sainsbury’s Software Engineering Test

+ __NB Having just received the correct URL I have updated the code to read a page from file as well as from URL.
+The intention was to make the app more configurable eg. having URL(s) in a config file or passed in via command line.
+However having originally been given an incorrect URL this plan fell by the wayside.__

 * Overview - The solution is written in Java using the Eclipse IDE (Luna).
 The solution is incomplete inasmuch that I couldn't  download the initial page.
 However I found the challenge interesting so the following is as far as I got.